RyoKawada/Tourism-Satellite-Account-Analysis-of-Japan-CY2023-/README.md

 ![Tourism ratio vs GVA](tourism_ratio_vs_gva.png)

 Accommodation
-→ The core of tourism demand, with the largest scale and level of dependence.
+→ The core of tourism demand, with the largest scale and highest dependency.

 Rail transport
 → A hybrid structure supported by both domestic and tourism demand.

 Air transport
-→ Highly dependent on tourism, but limited economic scale.
+→ Highly dependent on tourism, but with relatively limited economic scale.

 Water transport
-→ Specialized for tourism, but extremely small market size (outlier).
+→ Highly tourism-dependent but extremely small in scale (outlier).